Gladys Knight: Solo career and other musical endeavors

 In 2019, Knight was invited to play at the 100th Anniversary of Delaware State Fair, located in Harrington, Delaware.

 In 2022, Knight received Kennedy Center Honors, presented by U.S. President Joe Biden.
 She also headlined a U.S.-Africa Leaders Summit Dinner at the White House.

-UK Farewell Tour
+Farewell tours

-In October 2009, Knight started her farewell tour of the United Kingdom which featured Tito Jackson as her supporting act and special appearances by Dionne Warwick.
+In October 2009, Knight started her farewell tour of the United Kingdom, which featured Tito Jackson as her supporting act and special appearances by Dionne Warwick.

 The UK Farewell Tour featured higher production values than previous "Gladys Knight, a mic and a light" appearances by Knight in the UK.
 A glossy program was available and the show featured pre-produced animation on large on-stage screens.
 The tour was promoted by an appearance on the TV program Later... with Jools Holland where Knight performed "If I Were Your Woman" and "Help Me Make It Through the Night".

-In spite of her "farewell", Knight started touring the UK again a few years later, playing gigs in Scotland and England in 2015, 2016, 2017, 2019 and 2022.
+In spite of her "farewell", Knight started touring the UK again a few years later, playing gigs in Scotland and England in 2015, 2016, 2017, 2019, 2022 and 2024.
+A farewell tour of Australia and New Zealand was announced for March 2024.